ubc-cpsc455-2024S/gOOpy/README.md

 ### Matthew Wan

 My main contributions were the creating the main page, tutorial, user page, creating express endpoints and structuring our database.
-I designed and coded the main page, taking into account a mobile view and reactivity for resizing events.
-I also planned the layout and built all the frontend components in the tutorial and user pages, including working with Aiden to handle thumbnail generation which turned out
-For the backend endpoints, I used mongoose to create many of the queries we use to fetch information to the user.
-I also setup many of the express endpoints for the users and scenes, including formatting the scene information to be saved in our MongoDB database.
+I designed and coded the main page and tutorial with cool animations, taking into account a mobile view and reactivity for resizing events in addition to handling thumbnail generation.
+For the backend endpoints, I used mongoose to create many of the queries we use to fetch information to the user and setup many of the express endpoints for the users and scenes, including formatting the scene information and handling error cases / error codes.

 ## References